Program Student Learning Outcomes

-- Demonstrate and apply knowledge of contemporary issues pertaining to cultural sustainability in the relevant related fields.
+- Research, demonstrate and apply knowledge of cultural practices and contemporary issues pertaining to cultural sustainability which contribute to human and ecological well-being.

-- Identify and cultivate a relevant community of practice.
+- Identify strategies for cultivating a professional network of practitioners and organizations in support of a community of practice.